Euchie23/SquidStock/notebooks/Biomass_Forecasting/README.md

 ---

-## 🔒 Data Disclaimer
+## 🔒 Data Confidentiality Notice

-This module uses **synthetic and interpolated environmental data** based on observed patterns for *Illex argentinus* in the Southwest Atlantic.
-It does not represent official stock assessment data and is intended for methodological demonstration and educational purposes only.
+This project uses a simulated and anonymized dataset modeled after patterns observed during my work as a part-time research assistant at National Taiwan University.
+It is designed exclusively for methodological demonstration and skill development in machine learning, fisheries analysis, and environmental data science.
+The dataset does not represent official assessments, and no confidential or proprietary information is included.

 ---